 As a born & raised New Yorker, I’ve wandered these city streets with heart & soul.
-My family immigrated through Ellis Island many years ago and settled in Brooklyn.
+My family immigrated through Ellis Island generations ago and settled in Brooklyn.
 We call New York “the center of the world.”
-It is the metropolitan hub where people from all different cultures and walks of life meet to dream, create, and inspire.
-It is the land of hustle, thick skin, and determination.
-Explore around the city and you can hear the classic New York accent, enjoy a stroll around Central Park, grab a dollar slice, and feel the rattling of the subway.
+It is the metropolitan hub where people from all different cultures and walks of life dream, create, and elevate.
+It is the land of hustle, having thick skin, grit, and determination.
+Wander around the city and you can hear the classic New York accent.
 From historic landmarks to hidden gems, enjoy my quick hitting to-do list for your next New York City adventure!

 SIGHTS